Crediting Policies and Counting Guidelines

-This document defines how outright and deferred gift commitments to The Campaign for Rhodes will be recorded for gift counting purposes in order to measure Rhodes’ success in achieving its fundraising goals and to ensure that donors are recognized appropriately for their contributions.
+This document defines how outright and deferred gift commitments will be recorded for gift counting purposes in order to measure Rhodes’ success in achieving its fundraising goals and to ensure that donors are recognized appropriately for their contributions.
 The policies will be effective as of October 2006 and will supersede previous gift crediting policies.

 General Gift Policies:

-- In order for pledges to Rhodes to be credited to the Campaign they must be received in writing and processed by the college.
-This will ensure that the donor receives proper acknowledgement, recognition and campaign credit.
+- In order for pledges to Rhodes to be credited they must be received in writing and processed by the college.
+This will ensure that the donor receives proper acknowledgement, recognition and credit.
 No pledge without written confirmation by the donor will be recorded.

 - Deferred gift commitments will be counted as follows: